 Photo by Daaim Shabazz.

-Thus, a FIDE commission reserves the power to issue rights and authority to cover its events and also to sanction and withdraw membership from those who “don’t respect the standards of journalistic ethics and principles” in accordance with International Federation of Journalists (IFJ).
+Thus, a FIDE commission reserves the power to issue rights and authority to cover its events and also to sanction and withdraw membership from those who “don’t respect the standards of journalistic ethics and principles” in accordance with the International Federation of Journalists (IFJ).
 While it is good to have organizations with standards of quality, chess journalists should maintain a level of independence that does not influence how they will write and cover events.

 The Complaint against Dr. Daaim Shabazz